CocoaPress/docs/docs/Advanced/Troubleshooting.md

 If all rubber feet are present, inspecting that the printed pieces aren't warped and that the frame itself is level and square is a useful mitigation.

 In the event of further issues, you'll want to contact support for help via the email <a href="mailto:hello@cocoapress.com">hello@cocoapress.com</a>

+## Environmental Troubleshooting

+### The Printer is reporting MIN_TEMP and not letting me print!

+In the event your room is below about 10C / 50F, the printer's safety mechanism for thermals may be enabled.
+Because the Cocoa Cores cannot be safely stored in this temperature, we suggest you warm your environment up, or move your printer to a better controlled environment.